Skip to content

 Cloudflare Tunnel provides you with a secure way to connect your resources to Cloudflare without a publicly routable IP address.
 With Tunnel, you do not send traffic to an external IP — instead, a lightweight daemon in your infrastructure (cloudflared) creates outbound-only connections to Cloudflare’s edge.
 Cloudflare Tunnel can connect HTTP web servers, SSH servers, remote desktops, and other protocols safely to Cloudflare.
 This way, your origins can serve traffic through Cloudflare without being vulnerable to attacks that bypass Cloudflare.

-the commands to install and configure cloudflared have been added to the sliverc2-bootstrap.sh
+The necessary directives to install and configure the cloudflared daemon have been integrated into the sliverc2-bootstrap.sh provisioning baseline:

 #!/bin/bash